anneglienke/challenge_DE_Germany_2022Q1/README.md

 <br />

 ## Future improvements

-- If there were already other pipelines deployed via Airflow, I would deploy this job via Airflow instead.
-I believe centralizing the jobs would make it easier to monitor them.
 - I would add a transformation step to the pipeline to deal with the duplications.
 This would lower query complexity for BI Analysts and improve its performance.
 - I would generate a unique identifier by hashing some of the data, which could be more reliable than `timestamp`.